patrickbwarren/SunlightHNC/README.md

 ## General purpose HNC code

-The current release is version 1.9 (beta)
+The current release is version 1.9 (beta).

-Version 1.9 brings the source code up to modern FORTRAN standards and corrects a problem with EXP in v1.8
+Version 1.9 brings the source code up to modern FORTRAN standards and corrects a problem with EXP in v1.8.
 Version 1.8 includes the MSA closure and various potentials for Slater smeared charges.
 Version 1.7 handles an arbitrary number of